Medical Scientist Training Program (MSTP) at Mayo Clinic

 2019 best graduate school rankings

 a top school for biological sciences as ranked by U.S. News & World Report

 The Mayo Clinic Medical Scientist Training Program (MSTP) embodies Mayo Clinic's core value of “the needs of the patient come first” by training outstanding physician-scientists who will advance the science of medicine and translate those discoveries into medical solutions.

-My vision for the Mayo Clinic M.D.-Ph.D. program is to fully integrate the medical school and graduate school experiences, thereby creating synergy in the activities leading to both degrees.
-Mayo Clinic is a pre-eminent institution providing state-of-the-art technologies, medicine, science, and engineering.
+Our vision for the Mayo Clinic M.D.-Ph.D. program is to fully integrate the medical school and graduate school experiences, thereby creating synergy in the activities leading to both degrees.
+Mayo Clinic is a pre-eminent institution that provides state-of-the-art technologies in medicine, science, and engineering.

-I am extremely thrilled and honored to be the director of the Mayo Clinic Medical Scientist Training Program.
-My primary aim is to train the leaders of tomorrow's clinical, research, and educational missions.
-I encourage you to apply to our MSTP!
-Please do not hesitate to contact me with any questions.
+We are extremely honored to serve as co-leaders of the Mayo Clinic Medical Scientist Training Program.
+Our primary goal is to equip our trainees with the skills needed to become the leaders of tomorrow's clinical, research, and educational missions.
+We encourage you to apply to our MSTP!
+Please do not hesitate to contact us with any questions.